2023 Korea Open (tennis)

-The 2023 Korea Open (also known for sponsorship purposes as the 2023 Hana Bank Korea Open) was a tennis tournament played on outdoor hard courts.
+The 2023 Hana Bank Korea Open (sponsored by Hana Bank) was a tennis tournament played on outdoor hard courts.
 It was the 19th edition of the tournament and a WTA 250 event on the 2023 WTA Tour.
 The tournament took place at the Olympic Park Tennis Center in Seoul, South Korea from 9 to 15 October 2023.
 The men's event was discontinued this year following the return of the ATP Tour to China.